Kode/Kha/readme.md

 ##Kha

-Kha is a super portable Software Development kit Based on Haxe and GLSL.
+Kha is a low level SDK for building games and media applications in a portable way, based on Haxe and GLSL.
 With Kha you can build applications and games that run with native performance in different target devices.

 # Index